-Naming a power of attorney is the process of choosing someone to speak for you in instances when you can’t do it yourself.
+Naming a power of attorney is the process of choosing someone to act on your behalf when you cannot do it yourself.

 A power of attorney (POA) instrument gives another person the legal right to handle important financial or healthcare decisions for you.
-Oftentimes, people name a spouse or child to act as their POA, but you can designate anyone who is trustworthy and will act with your best interests in mind.
-Your POA, also called an agent, can only take actions that are stipulated within the power of attorney document.
+Often, people name a spouse or child to act as their POA, but you can designate anyone who is trustworthy and will act with your best interests in mind.
+Your POA, also called an agent, can only take actions stipulated in the power of attorney document.

 In some instances, a power of attorney could change the beneficiaries of your bank or retirement accounts.
 Let’s take a closer look at the duties performed by a POA and how they might be able to make such important changes.